Blotting Paper for Restaurant Workers

 Common mistakes that make touch-ups look heavier

-• Trying to fix every area at once.
-Keep the touch-up focused on the visibly shiny spots first.
+- Trying to fix every area at once.
+Restaurant shine usually shows most on the forehead, nose, and chin first.

 Related product links and next reads

-Related reading: blotting paper for oily skin at work, quick oil control busy mornings.
+Related reading: blotting paper for oily skin at work, quick oil control for busy mornings, blotting paper for nurses on long shifts, what to keep in a work bag, and blotting before powder.

 FAQ

-Why does restaurant shifts make shine look stronger?
+Why do restaurant shifts make shine look stronger?

 Should I use blotting paper or powder first?